klavinslab/aquaverse/docs/designer/index.md

 Navigating away from it before saving it will discard your work.

 **Rename a plan**:
-The name of the plan appears at the top of designer in an editable input box.
+The name of the plan appears at the top of the designer in an editable input box.
 You can change the name to whatever you want.
 The new name will not be saved unless you click the `Save` icon.